Kai Lossgott: Curatorial and collaborative projects

 Lossgott has pursued curatorial projects in motion image, reflecting his interests in interdisciplinary, intermodality, urban and environmental issues.

 Letters from the Sky (2012)

 Focusing on the effects of climate change, Letters from the Sky was screened aboard the Climate Train and in delegates’ hotel lobbies during the COP17 Climate Change Conference (Durban, South Africa) and around other venues across the country.
 Lossgott gathered 40 artists’ submissions from over 16 countries.
-These films were a response to Lossgott’s initial concern on how climate change has not only affected the world as a whole but the lives of every individual going about their daily routine.
+These films were a response to Lossgott’s initial concern about how climate change has not only affected the world as a whole but the lives of every individual going about their daily routine.
 It was also screened during COP21 in Paris.

 City Breath (2010)

 Twenty short films created by artists were screened in four South African cities (Cape Town, Durban, Grahamstown, Johannesburg) and in international venues such as The British Film Institute in London, as well as in Kharkov, Vancouver, Marseilles, Edinburgh, and Berlin.